googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 }
 ```

 With that, the code in the body can use the parameters meaningfully, and its return value can also be used.
 The function will have its signature stored in its type (as builtin functions and methods do as well) and so any calls to it generated in the future will attempt to obtain argument values of the correct type.
+When the signature is generated, the currently available variables are taken into account such that the probability of generating a signature which cannot be satisfied is very low.

 A related question is how to deal with custom object types, for example to generate code like: